tytydraco/yessleep/out/Theyre_everywhere_now_Are_any_of_you_still_normal.md

 They didn’t.

+By the time I got to work, I felt sick.

-And in the morning?
+And the trip home that night?

-They were there too.

-I stepped onto the train, still half-asleep, and felt it instantly.

-Too many still, watching bodies scattered through the carriage.
+There were far too many still, watching bodies scattered through the carriage.
 Some were sitting.
 Some were standing.

 All of them were grinning.

-By the time I got to work, I felt sick.

 That night, I called my mother.